to explore

 Research at SSEF

-Since its beginnings over 50 years ago, the Swiss Gemmological Institute SSEF has been a driving force and at the forefront of scientic innovation in gemmology.
+Since its beginnings over 50 years ago, the Swiss Gemmological Institute SSEF has been a driving force and at the forefront of scientific innovation in gemmology.
 Our dedication to gemstone scientific research is an important foundation to our expertise and reliability in testing.

 Hundreds of publications, presentations and much more!